suleymancalik/stackmob-ios-sdk/OverviewForDocs.md

 <a name="coding_practices">&nbsp;</a>
 ## StackMob <--> Core Data Coding Practices

-There are a few coding practices to adhere to as well as general things to know when using StackMob with Core Data.
+There are a few coding practices to adhere to as well as general things to keep in mind when using StackMob with Core Data.
 This allows StackMob to seamlessly translate to and from the language that Core Data speaks.

 First, a table of how Core Data, StackMob and regular databases map to each other:
 <table cellpadding="8px" width="600px">